arcus/education_modules/pandas_transform/pandas_transform.md

 </div>
 <br>

-You come across the following code in which three conditions are defined but not given descriptive names:
+You come across the following code in which several conditions are defined but not given descriptive names:

 <div class="python_data_init">
 <lia-keep>